williamang171/recipes-finder-backend/README.md

 alembic history
 ```

-## App Features

-### Find recipes by specify image URL
-- You can either provide the URL manually, select a sample image, or select an image from Unsplash
-- After you submitted the form, a list of predictions will be provided for the given image
-- You can then click on the 'Recipes' button to show relevant recipes

-### Find recipes by uploading an image
-- You can upload the image and submit the form to predict a list of concepts for the given image
-- You can then click on the 'Recipes' button to show relevant recipes

-### Find recipes by providing text based queries
-- You can also find recipes by providing text based queries
-- You can search with either the ingredient / meal name

-### Save recipes to list
-- You can save the recipes you want by clicking on the bookmark button on the recipe card
-- You can view the saved recipes by visiting the saved recipes page, you can also remove recipes you have saved so far

-### Dark Theme
-- You can switch between light / dark theme by clicking on the brightness icon at the nav bar

 <br />

-## Using docker-compose to run all the applications
+## Using docker-compose to run the app
-The installation section earlier describes how to run each application independently.
-However if you want to run everything using docker-compose you can follow the steps here.
+The installation section earlier describes how to run the backend app locally without docker, and connecting to a postgres instance created via Docker.
+However if you would like to run the backend app with docker as well, you can follow the steps below.

 First of all update the environment variable `SQLALCHEMY_DATABASE_URI` to `postgresql://postgres:postgres@postgres:5432/db`